ANIML SC 3530RW - Companion Animal and Equine Studies III

 Course Learning Outcomes

-1 Compare and contrast the domestication of the horse, dog, cat, rat and mouse 2 Describe major diseases of companion animals and horses and the links between husbandry and disease 3 Discuss the positive and negative aspects of companion animals in society 4 Improve skills in written and oral communication, data collection and analysis, and critical evaluation of information
+1 Compare and contrast the domestication of companion animals and equine species 2 Describe major diseases of companion animals and horses and the links between husbandry and disease 3 Discuss the positive and negative aspects of companion animals in society 4 Improve skills in written and oral communication, data collection and analysis, and critical evaluation of information

 University Graduate Attributes